They are chemical substances produced by the thyroid gland, found in the front of the neck.

-Thyroid stimulating hormone (TSH), which is produced by the pituitary gland, acts to stimulate the production of hormones by the thyroid gland.
+Thyroid-stimulating hormone (TSH), produced by the pituitary gland, stimulates the production of hormones by the thyroid gland.

-The pituitary gland is stimulated to produce TSH by the gland of the hypothalamus in the brain.
+The pituitary gland is stimulated to produce TSH by the hypothalamus gland in the brain.

-The thyroid also produces the hormone calcitonin, which is involved in the metabolism of calcium and stimulates bone cells to add calcium to bone.
+The thyroid also produces the hormone calcitonin, which is involved in calcium metabolism and stimulates bone cells to add calcium to bone.

-Thyroid hormone regulates the metabolic processes essential for normal growth and development, as well as regulating metabolism in adults.
+The thyroid hormone regulates the metabolic processes essential for average growth and development and regulates metabolism in adults.

 It is well established that thyroid hormone status correlates with body weight and energy expenditure.

-The hyperthyroidism , thyroid hormone excess, promotes a hypermetabolic state characterized by an increased energy expenditure at rest, weight loss, reduced cholesterol levels, increased lipolysis and gluconeogenesis.
+Hyperthyroidism, thyroid hormone excess, promotes a hypermetabolic state characterized by an increased energy expenditure at rest, weight loss, reduced cholesterol levels, increased lipolysis, and gluconeogenesis.

-In contrast, hypothyroidism , reduced levels of thyroid hormone, is associated with hypometabolism characterized by reduced energy expenditure at rest, weight gain, high cholesterol levels, reduced lipolysis and reduced gluconeogenesis.
+In contrast, hypothyroidism, reduced thyroid hormone levels, is associated with hypometabolism characterized by reduced energy expenditure at rest, weight gain, high cholesterol levels, reduced lipolysis, and reduced gluconeogenesis.

 Stimulates lipogenesis and lipolysis, although when the levels of this hormone are high, the net effect is the loss of fat.

-It influences the key metabolic pathways that control the energy balance by regulating storage and energy expenditure.
+It influences the critical metabolic pathways that regulate energy balance by controlling storage and energy expenditure.

-It is likely that all the cells in the body are targets for thyroid hormones.
+All the cells in the body are likely targets for thyroid hormones.

-Although not strictly necessary for life, thyroid hormones have profound effects on many physiological processes “in a big way”, such as development, growth and metabolism, and the deficiency of thyroid hormones is not compatible with normal health.
+Although not strictly necessary for life, thyroid hormones profoundly affect many physiological processes “in a big way,” such as development, growth, and metabolism.
+The deficiency of thyroid hormones is not compatible with normal health.

-Thyroid hormones stimulate various metabolic activities in most tissues, leading to an increase in the basal metabolic rate.
+Thyroid hormones stimulate various metabolic activities in most tissues, increasing the basal metabolic rate.